NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.

- However, to simplify HashStore we attempted to switch to PID-based hash identifiers.
+ However, to simplify HashStore and address the challenge of locking objects in a operating system that can be accessed by many processes, we attempted to switch to PID-based hash identifiers.
 In this system, metadata was stored with its permanent address as the `PID` + `formatId`.

  Additionally, the data object would be stored with the hash of the `PID` as the permanent address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was to be kept in the stored metadata file.
 In this system, there was no need for the content identifier to be stored.

+ Our reversal of this approach necessitated the reintroduction of a way to manage the relationships of a given PID in HashStore, leading to reference files (more info below).

 **Reference Files (a.k.a.
 Tags)**